-Effective April 1, 1993, there should be no smoking anywhere in any Marshall University vehicle or building, including the football stadium, with the following exceptions:
+Effective April 1, 1993, smoking anywhere in any Marshall University vehicle or building, including the football stadium was banned with the following exceptions:

-1. Smoking is allowed in University residence halls in individual student rooms that are designated as smoking rooms.

-2. Smoking is allowed in properties leased by the University to others
+- 1. Smoking is allowed in University residence halls in individual student rooms that are designated as smoking rooms. - 2.
+Smoking is allowed in properties leased by the University to others.
 Questions regarding this policy should be directed to University Legal Counsel, 216 Old Main, phone (696)-6295.

-SOUTHERN CONFERENCE CODE OF SPECTATOR CONDUCT
+MAC CODE OF SPECTATOR CONDUCT